Dermomurex pauperculus

 Dermomurex pauperculus, common name the little aspella, is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The length of the shell varies between 12 mm and 30 mm.

+Its diet consists of bivalves such as oysters, muscles and clams and feeds on them by plunging a hole through the mollusks shell.
+They also eat carrion and other dead animals.

 Distribution

 This species occurs in the Caribbean Sea and the Lesser Antilles; in the Atlantic Ocean from North Carolina to Brazil.
+They are found in shallow near shore waters.